braidn/Knowledge-Repo/Serverless.md

 * If the serverless functions are running in lambda, the run-local-lambda package can invoke handlers with event data.
   * This is handy because its' output can be asserted on (ala Jest/Mocha/Testing frameworks)

+## Authentication

+* It's pretty common here to use some type of JSON Web Tokens or delegation tokens for this.

 ## Nomenclature